About this listing

 A mini apartment within the clock tower apartment at St Pancras Station, with its own en suite bathroom and kitchen and sitting area.
 It sits in Sir George Gilbert Scott's gothic revival railway hotel building from 1868.
 Ideal for 1 week holidays.

-As the flat is on the 4th and 5th floors and fully equipped with secondary glazing, the road and railway noise is very low and almost nobody notices it but I would advise delicate sleepers to be aware of it before booking.
+As the apartment is on the 4th and 5th floors and fully equipped with secondary glazing, the road and railway noise is very low and almost nobody notices it but I would advise delicate sleepers to be aware of it before booking.

 The suite is available for short or long-term letting and ideally suits couples on holiday in London for a few days or a week.

 There is additional bedding available by prior arrangement if one or two others want to stay but this needs to be discussed with the owner at the time of booking.
 Clean towels are provided as standard as are soap/shampoo.

 This listing is very heavily booked but it may be worth looking on my other listing (ST PANCRAS CLOCK TOWER MASTER SUITE) which is for the master bedroom which I let out when I am not using it.
 The main difference is that you would then use the main kitchen.
 Or contact me with an enquiry and I will let you know.

-Little things are provided in the flat, such as a hairdryer, international plug adaptors and umbrellas.
+Little things are provided in the apartment, such as a hairdryer, international plug adaptors and umbrellas.
 Let me know if you need London Oyster cards for public transport (electronic cards for you to use and top up) or a UK SIM loaded cellphone.